carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Materials

 The CARLA content library has a multitude of useful materials ready to use to change the look of your maps.
 In your content browser, navigate to `Carla > Static > GenericMaterials`.
-In here you will find numerous materials you can use to alter the appearence of your map.
+In here you will find numerous materials you can use to alter the appearance of your map.

 You can test the materials rapidly by drag and drop onto map elements: